-So, here we have again G 2 and G 3, they are coincident points on the extensions of bodies 2 and 3.
+So, here we have again G 2 and G 3 they are coincident points on the extensions of bodies 2 and 3.
 Now once again if I mark by red the velocity of point G 2 it must be perpendicular to this black line.
-So, v G 2 and velocity of G 3 must also be perpendicular to this black line, now their directions match, but their magnitudes do not.
-Now how to determine then the exact point, what we do is since the red vector belongs to body 2.
-So, from the center of instantaneous center of body 2 I draw this black dashed line and instantaneous center of body 3, I draw this black line wherever they intersect you can very easily realize you must have velocities as same.
-These two velocities must be equal.
+So, V G 2 and velocity of G 3 must also be perpendicular to this black line.
+Now their directions match, but their magnitudes do not, now how to determine then the exact point what we do is since the red vector belongs to body 2 so, from the centre of instantaneous centre of body 2, I draw this black dashed line and instantaneous centre of body 3.
+I draw this black line wherever they intersect you can very easily realize you must have velocities as same these 2 velocities must be equal.
+So, here I have V G 2 equal to V G 3.
+So, this must be the relative IC I 2 3.
+So, this is I 2 3, here is I 1 3, and here is I 1 2, and you can see that I 1 2 I 2 3 and I 1 3 lie on a single straight line.

-So, here I have v G 2 equal to v G 3.
-So, this must be the relative I c, I 2 3.
-So, this is I 2 3, here is I 13 and here is I 1 2 and you can see that I 1 2 I 2 3 and I 1 3 lie on a single straight line.
-Now here I have fixed the ground, but you can also make the ground move, the situation will not change the situation will not change even if I let the ground move because remember I 1 2 is the relative instantaneous center of body two with respect to the ground, that will remain the same.
-I 1 3 is the relative instantaneous center of body three with respect to the ground that also will remain same even if I let the ground move, but keeping the relative motions the same.
+Now, here I have fixed the ground, but you can also make the ground move the situation will not change; the situation will not change even, if I let the ground move because remember I 1 2 is the relative instantaneous center of body 2 with respect to the ground that will remain, the same I 1 3 is the relative instantaneous center of body 3 with respect to the ground that also will remain same, even if I let the ground move, but keeping the relative motions the same.
 So, nothing is going to change.

-So therefore, we have this theorem known as the Arnhold Kennedy theorem which states that if three bodies on relative motion with respect to one another, the three relative instantaneous centers of velocity are collinear.
-Now we are going to look at the implications of this theorem after looking at some examples.
+So, therefore, we have this theorem known as the Aronhold Kennedy theorem which states that if 3 bodies on relative motion with respect to 1 another the 3 relative instantaneous centres of velocity are collinear.
+Now we are going to look at the implications of this theorem.